The Dutch heritage of New York

-In 1625, Dutch settlers founded Nieuw-Amsterdam as the capital of Nieuw-Nederland on the island of Manna-hata, which according to the Native Americans meant "island of many hills."
-An Englishmen working for the Dutch turned the Native American name into Manhattan.
+In 1625, Dutch settlers founded Nieuw-Amsterdam as the capital of Nieuw-Nederland on the island of Manna-hata, which according to the Native Americans meant "island of many hills".
+An Englishman working for the Dutch turned the Native American name into Manhattan.

-It was a location chosen for strategic reasons, large enough to be able to sustain the population and small enough to be defended by a fort.
-For a trading post it was a prime location as well, being close to both the ocean and rivers going inland.
+It was a location chosen for strategic reasons, as it was large enough to be able to sustain the population and small enough to be defended by a fort.
+For a trading post, it was a prime location as well, being close to both the ocean and rivers going inland.

 Misunderstanding, theft or honest purchase?